 Slyness is also, I believe, exhibited chiefly by movements about the eyes; for these are less under the control of the will, owing to the force of long-continued habit, than are the movements of the body.
-Mr. Horbert Spencer remarks, 10 ~ When there is a desire to " see something on one side of the visual field without " heing supposed to see i, the tendency is to check the " compiscuous movement of the head, and to make the " required aljustment entirely with the eyes; which " are, therefore, drawn very much to one side.
-Hence, " when the eyes are turned to one side, while the face is " not turned to the same side, we get the natural " language of what is called shrees."
+Mr. Herbert Spencer remarks, "When there is a desire to see something on one side of the visual field without being supposed to see it, the tendency is to check the conspicuous movement of the head, and to make the required adjustment entirely with the eyes; which are, therefore, drawn very much to one side.
+Hence, when the eyes are turned to one side, while the face is not turned to the same side, we get the natural language of what is called slyness."